idevender/ultimate-tic-tac-toe/docs/ProcessModelDocument.md

 Roles and Responsibilities

-Product Owner: Responsible for maintaining the product backlog, prioritizing user stories, and providing direction for the project.
+Professor: Responsible for maintaining the product backlog, prioritizing user stories, and providing direction for the project.
 Scrum Master: Facilitates the Agile process, organizes meetings, and removes impediments to the team's progress.
 Development Team: Consists of 5 college students responsible for designing, developing, testing, and deploying the web-based project.